 Beginning in the 2019 - 2020 school year, Senate Enrolled Act 217 requires schools to universally screen all kindergarten, first, and second grade students annually to identify and predict students who may be “at some risk” or “at risk” for dyslexia.
 Link to Senate Enrolled Act 217.

-Before July 15th of each school year, each school shall report the following information*:
+Before July 15th of each school year, each school corporation shall report the following information*:

 Dyslexia interventions that were used during the previous year